0x00000010/gogos-dna-registry/README.md

 You can call `./prime.sh <network> <contract>` to upload the contents of your `dna/dna.json` file to the contract you originated.

 This is a multi-step operation.
 If your token count is beyond a certain threshold and you're deploying with a ledger hardware wallet you will have to confirm each transaction on your device.

+### Why is the DNA not a big_map?

+Deployment costs are triple to bigmaps with this contract.
+Instead of costing ~42 tez for the GOGOs DNA priming operation across 5555 tokens it's around ~126tz so the choice comes from deployment efficiency